Olatubosun/rocksdb.docs/RocksDB-Repairer.md

 3. For each table: if it overlaps earlier table, place in level-0, else place in level-M.
 4. We can provide options for time consistent recovery and unsafe recovery (ignore checksum failure when applicable)
 5. Store per-table metadata (smallest, largest, largest-seq#, ...) in the table's meta section to speed up ScanTable.

+## Limitations

+If the column family is created recently and not persisted in sst files by a flush, then it will be dropped during the repair process.
+With this limitation repair would might even damage a healthy db if its column families are not flushed yet.